LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas.md

     2. 3
     3. 5
     4. 10 <br><br>
-15. **What are the requirements for authentication credentials when testing a SOAP-trigger integration by using the SoapUI client?**
+15. **What are the requirements for authentication credentials when testing a SOAP-trigger integration by using the SoapUI client? (_[WSS](./Extras.md/#extensiones-de-seguridad-para-servicios-web-wss)_)**
     1. OIC credentials can be passed as an WSS Username Token in the HTTP header.
     2. Authentication is not required when testing integrations.
     3. OIC credentials can be passed as a WSS Username Token in the SOAP body.
-    4. OIC credentials can be passed as a WSS Username Token in the SOAP header. <br><br>
+    4. OIC credentials can be passed as a WSS Username Token in the SOAP header.<br><br>

 16. **Which feature is NOT available with most Oracle Cloud Adapters?**
     1. Session management during runtime interactions
     2. Native support via object query languages for integration use cases